daniel-a111/RandomDAO/README.md

 # Welcome to RandomDAO git repository

-This project aim to initiate a fully-decentralized randomness service that serves decentralized applications.
+This project aims to initiate a fully-decentralized randomness service that serves decentralized applications.